eclipse/kuksa.val/doc/tls.md

 ## KUKSA.val databroker-cli

 Can be run in TLS mode like below.
-Note that [databroker-cli](kuksa_databroker/databroker-cli/src/main.rs) currently expects the certificate to have "Server" as subjectAltName.

 ```
 ~/kuksa.val/kuksa_databroker$ cargo run --bin databroker-cli -- --ca-cert ../kuksa_certificates/CA.pem